 Best Home Security System for 2019By - 01/04/2019

-Frontpoint Security is our pick for best home security system in 2017.
-And it’s not just because they have a 100% wireless system, because they are better than the competition, because they provide secret ways to keep your home safe, or because they take care of their customers like little golden nuggets…it’s more than all of that.
+Frontpoint Security is our pick for best home security system in 2018.
+And it’s not just because they have a 100% wireless system, because they provide secret ways to keep your home safe, or because they take care of their customers, it’s more than all of that.
 As a Frontpoint customer, I can say from experience that they provide a good system and great customer service.
-I’ve also personally talked to others who use them, and I have researched all the Frontpoint reviews online.
+I’ve also personally talked to others who use them, and I’ve researched multiple Frontpoint reviews online.
 Having this accumulated knowledge, I feel confident recommending them to my friends and family.
 And in my opinion, they have the best home security system in America for homeowners, renters, squatters, and vacation homeowners.

 - Wireless Security System